RemiFabre/WickedLines/README.md

 </p>

 WickedLines is a command-line tool for analyzing chess opening lines using the Lichess game database.
-It has three primary modes:
+It has five primary modes:

-    line mode: A deep-dive analysis of a single, specific opening variation.
+-   `line`: A deep-dive analysis of a single, specific opening variation.

-    hunt mode: An automatic, recursive search to discover statistically significant opportunities and blunders hidden in opening lines.
+-   `hunt`: An automatic, recursive search to discover statistically significant opportunities and blunders.

-    plot mode: Visualizes an opening's performance and popularity across different ELO levels.
+-   `plot`: Visualizes an opening's performance and popularity across different ELO levels, with the ability to compare multiple time controls.
+-   `compare`: Plots multiple different openings on the same charts for direct comparison.
+-   `batchplot`: Automatically generates plots for a predefined list of major openings.

 The tool helps you prioritize your study by focusing on variations that are reachable, statistically sound, and offer the greatest practical impact on your rating.